runnermann/JavaFX8-Dijkstra-and-Graph-Calculator/README.md

-     2. Add the new operator to the switch in the DijkstraParser.getOperator() method
+   2. Also, add the new operator to the switch in the DijkstraParser.getOperator() method